-SICL has implemented a 'three lines of defence' approach to Risk Management and recognises the importance of managing risks faced in the pursuit of its business objectives.
+FCGL has implemented a 'three lines of defence' approach to Risk Management and recognises the importance of managing risks faced in the pursuit of its business objectives.
 The definition of risk adopted by the Group is "the effect of uncertainty on objectives", which is a derivation of the ISO31000 Risk Management standard definition of risk.
-SICL applies the Group's Risk Management Target Operating Model, along with supporting policies and procedures which it has tailored for SICL.
-These constitute SICL's Risk Management Framework (the 'Framework').
-The Group Risk and Compliance Director liaises with the SICL Risk Management Function holder on a day-to-day basis to ensure that the Framework is implemented appropriately, and to provide support and training.
+FCGL applies the Group's Risk Management Target Operating Model, along with supporting policies and procedures.
+These constitute FCGL's Risk Management Framework (the 'Framework').
+The Group Risk and Compliance Director and Chief Governance Officer are responsible for ensuring that the Framework is implemented and embedded appropriately, and to provide support and training.

 The purpose of the Framework is to provide a systematic approach to risk identification and management.
-It is reviewed from time to time to take account of the changing environment in which SICL operates.
-The Framework revolves around the risk register, which contains details of all risks and controls identified for SICL (the 'Risk Register'), and the Framework includes a process for monitoring the implementation and efficacy of the controls.
+It is reviewed from time to time to take account of the changing environment in which FCGL operates.
+The Framework revolves around the risk register, which contains details of all risks and controls identified for FCGL (the 'Risk Register'), and the Framework includes a process for monitoring the implementation and efficacy of the controls.